 Day Tours in Tokyo

 Without one Tokyo description to describe it all, it’s a city best experienced in a multitude of ways.
-From architecture walks and food indulgence to cultural experiences and city views, there’s plenty of ways to discover Tokyo and get under the surface of its kaleidoscope of personas.
+From architecture walks and food indulgence to cultural experiences and city views, there’s plenty of ways to see Tokyo and get under the surface of its kaleidoscope of personas.

 Guide Books and Further Reading

 - I travelled with a Japan Lonely Planet, which I found particularly useful when needing to show Japanese text for name places and other destinations.
 The updated version was released in August 2019.
 The National Geographic Traveler guide book to Japan is also a beautiful insight into the main cities, towns and regions from the revered travel platform.

-- However, if you are planning on spending a significant amount of time in Tokyo, a city-specific LP guide is also available, containing a lot of hidden discoveries.
+- However, if you are planning on spending a significant amount of time in Tokyo, a city-specific LP guide is also available, containing a lot of local suggestions.

 - If you are fascinated by the nuances of the culture here, the Etiquette Guide to Japan book is a fascinating look at Japanese social rules and graces.